EventStore/documentation/docs/getting-started/quickstart/README.md

 5. Feel free to modify and re-run the sample in your Codespace.

 ::: info
-To learn more about other EventStoreDB client functions, [click here](@clients/grpc/getting-started.md).
+To learn more about other KurrentDB client functions, [click here](@clients/grpc/getting-started.md).
 :::

 :::: info